JEWISH EAST END OF LONDON PHOTO GALLERY & COMMENTARY

 My personal journey through the Jewish East End of London

-The United Brethren Benefit Society – the evidence on the ground - with a postscript on The Grand Order of Israel and Shield of David Friendly Society at bottom of page.
+The United Brethren Benefit Society – the evidence on the ground - with a postscript on The Grand Order of Israel and Shield of David Friendly Society, and also The Tent of Righteousness Friendly Society.

 Phil in the Velho cemetery, Mile End 14th Sept 2008-Jewish Heritage dayOn Sunday 14th September two historic cemeteries were open for the day – the Velho Sephardi Cemetery and the Nuovo Sephardi cemetery, both in Mile End and both closed for many years.
 The Velho closed in 1735, while its successor, the Nuovo, had its last internments in the early years of the twentieth century.
 Clues and hints to the lives of our ancestors were in abundance.
 In the Velho cemetery faded 17th century inscriptions in Portuguese reminded of just how foreign the earliest Jewish immigrants must have seemed to their English hosts, while in the Nuovo cemetery famous names from Anglo Jewry’s most celebrated philanthropists adorned grand tombs with grand inscriptions.
 Meanwhile, tucked away in more humble corners was evidence of poverty and the self help organised to relieve it in a society that predated the welfare state.
 I am referring to the Friendly and Benevolent societies and Chevras that abounded in the Jewish East End of London in the 19th and first half of the 20th centuries.